-Many children want a pet but parents can be wary.
-The parents, not the children, understand the time investment with cleaning and feeding a pet and the costs associated with it all while children may not even think twice about any of it.
-But parents first want to make sure that the kind of pet their children wants will be a good pet for them.
+Many children want a pet, but parents can be wary.
+The parents understand the time investment with cleaning and feeding a pet and the costs associated, while children may not even think twice about any of it.
+But parents also first want to make sure that the kind of pet their children want will be a good pet for them.
 Pet mice are cute, small, inexpensive, and quite popular with children, especially since they are exposed to them in many different animated movies and television shows.

 Mice as Pets for Kids

-However, if your family is looking more for a pet to watch rather than handle (and isn't a pet fish), a pair or group of female mice can be a great choice.
-Pet mice are fun to watch and not too difficult for a child to care for, although most of the care responsibilities may fall to the parents anyway.
+However, if your family is looking for a pet to watch (that isn't a pet fish), a pair or group of female mice can be a great choice.
+Pet mice are fun to watch and not too difficult for a child to care for.

 Mice are very intelligent and don't take up much space.
 Kids like to watch them run on wheels, hold treats in their hands, and explore their habitats.
-They are quiet pets but also have short life spans (1 to 2 years) which can be hard for a young child.
+They are quiet pets, but they also have short life spans (1 to 2 years), which can be tough for a young child.

 How Many Mice Should You Get?

-Mice tend to be happiest in the company of other mice so it is recommended that you get more than one (especially for females since males may fight).
-A pair or group of females usually get along well but to avoid the difficulty of introducing mice that don't know each other try to get some from the same litter (or at least ones that have already lived together).
-Male mice (from the same litter) may get along but sometimes fight and may need to be separated.
-Between this and the tendency of intact male mice to be more smelly than the girls, females are a better choice for kids.
-Obviously keeping a male and female mouse together will result in many offspring so this should also be avoided.
+Mice tend to be happiest in the company of other mice, so it is recommended that you get more than one.
+Male mice from the same litter may get along but sometimes fight and may need to be separated.
+Between this and the tendency of intact male mice to be smellier than females, females are a better choice for kids.
+A pair or group of females usually get along well, but try to get some from the same litter or that already lived together to avoid the difficulty of introducing mice that don't know each other.
+Obviously keeping a male and female mouse together will result in many offspring, so this should be avoided.

 Pet Mice Safety

-Mice can chew through wood, paper, and even plastic so it is of utmost importance to make sure there are no holes in your mouse cage that have been created by your mouse.
-Mice can squeeze through very small spaces and will get lost and possibly injured if they can escape.
-Always make sure cages are securely closed after your child is done playing with their mouse.
+Mice can chew through wood, paper, and even plastic, so it is of utmost importance to make sure there are no holes in your mouse cage that have been created by your mouse.
+Mice can squeeze through very small spaces and will get lost and possibly injured if they escape.
+Always make sure cages are securely closed after your child is done playing with his or her mouse.